link-intersystems/react-redux-plugin-architecture/README.md

 This repository is an architecture proposal for plugin architectures in JavaScript.
-It is implemented with a pure React and and React-Redux plugin app.
+Even though it is implemented with a pure React and and React-Redux plugin app, the concepts can be applied to any JavaScript application.

 # Goal